rostikrode/108-leonard-website/README.md

 ## internal comments (first)

-* header - less space b/w 108 LEONARD and title, and more space on bottom of that title (18px both)
+* ~~header - less space b/w 108 LEONARD and title, and more space on bottom of that title (18px both)~~
-* blur mobile menu background
+* blur mobile menu background (css fliter and masks...? or just blur entire page on menu open..?)
 * try to perfect calendar bumping on mobile scroll?
 * mobile - page in menu click - scroll to top
 * mobile header fade-ups replace with just a normal fade